tbnobody/OpenDTU/README.md

 ## Hardware you need

 ### ESP32 board
 For ease of use, buy a "ESP32 DEVKIT DOIT" or "ESP32 NodeMCU Development Board" with an ESP32-S3 or ESP-WROOM-32 chipset on it.
+There are different models on the market with different PIN layouts.
+Please be careful before connecting them to the NRF24L01+ module and check the labeling pins on the ESP32 Developer Board.

 Sample Picture: